 High Performance Computing Collaboratory is a coalition of member centers and groups that share a common core objective of advancing the state-of-the-art in computational sciences and engineering using high performance computing.
-Member centers include Center for Advanced Vehicular Systems (CAVS), Center for Computational Sciences (CCS), Geosystems Research Institute (GRI), Institute for Genomics, Biocomputing, and Biotechnology (IGBB), and Northern Gulf Institute (NGI).
+Member centers include Center for Advanced Vehicular Systems (CAVS), Center for Battlefield Innovation (CBI), Center for Computational Sciences (CCS), Geosystems Research Institute (GRI), Institute for Genomics, Biocomputing, and Biotechnology (IGBB), and Northern Gulf Institute (NGI).
 For more information, contact Mr. Trey Breckenridge at 662.325.8278 or firstname.lastname@example.org.

 National Strategic Planning & Analysis Research Center (nSPARC) uses administrative data for strategic planning in economic, workforce, business, and community development.
 The center provides highly technical expertise in the management and analysis of complex administrative databases from various federal, state, regional, and local entities.
 For more information, contact Dr. Domenico Parisi at 662.325.6085 or firstname.lastname@example.org.

 Carl Small Town Center improves the quality of life and creates economic opportunity in small towns by improving their physical environment.
 The center researches this link between a town and its environment by providing planning and design services to small towns throughout the state of Mississippi.
-For more information, contact Mr. John Poros at 662-325-2207 or firstname.lastname@example.org.
+For more information, please contact interim director Leah Kemp at 662-325-8671 firstname.lastname@example.org.

 The Gulf Coast Community Design Studio is embedded in Biloxi, MS and provides planning and architectural design assistance to communities and nonprofit organizations following Hurricane Katrina.
 Since Katrina struck in August 2005 the design studio work has led to over 150 new houses and redevelopment plans for neighborhoods along the Gulf Coast.
 For more information visit gccds.org or contact David Perkes at 228.436.4661 or email@example.com.

 Biological & Physical Sciences Research Institute encourages research in the basic and applied biological and physical sciences within the College of Arts & Sciences.
 The institute assists in the preparation and submission of research proposals and serves as a liaison between the researcher and the Office of Research.
-For more information, contact Dr. Gary Myers at 662.325.2646 or firstname.lastname@example.org.
+For more information, contact Dr. Giselle Thibaudeau at 662.325.3485 or firstname.lastname@example.org.

 Center for Computational Sciences fosters interdisciplinary research in the fundamental understanding and application of the natural sciences.
 The center develops integrated computational environments and crosscutting tools allowing a comprehensive, cross-disciplinary approach to problem-solving.
 For more information, contact Dr. Seong-Gon Kim at 662.325.8278 or email@example.com.

-Cobb Institute for Archaeology promotes archaeological research and education at MSU related to the Middle Eastern origins of Western Civilization and to the Indians of the South.
+Cobb Institute of Archaeology promotes archaeological research and education at MSU related to the Middle Eastern origins of Western Civilization and to the Indians of the South.
 The Institute's facilities house the Lois Dowdle Cobb Museum of Archaeology and its artifact collections.
-For more information, contact Dr. Joe Seger at 662.325.3826 or firstname.lastname@example.org.
+For more information, contact Dr. Michael Galaty at 662.325.7525 or firstname.lastname@example.org.

 Institute for the Humanities promotes research, scholarship, and creative works in the humanistic disciplines and increases the visibility of the humanities generally, both within the university and the community.
-For more information, contact Dr. Gary Myers at 662.325.2646 or email@example.com.
+For more information, contact Dr. William Hay at 662.494.2289 or email@example.com.

-The John C. Stennis Institute of Government and Community Development is often called on to provide technical assistance and consultation to local governments and community leaders regarding economic and community development matters.
+The Stennis Institute of Government and Community Development is often called on to provide technical assistance and consultation to local governments and community leaders regarding economic and community development matters.
 Foundations look to Stennis for quality research and study of public policy issues.
-For more information, contact Dr. Marty Wiseman at 662.325.3328 or firstname.lastname@example.org.
+For more information, please contact Dr. Dallas Breen at 662-325-8203 or firstname.lastname@example.org.

 Center for Family Enterprise Research conducts and promotes original research on family business and provides educational and research opportunities for students.
 The center disseminates the results of research to family businesses in Mississippi in order to improve their management and performance.
 For more information, contact Dr. Jim Chrisman at 662.325.1991 or email@example.com.

 Mississippi Writing/Thinking Institute subcontracts with Mississippi University's National Writing Project Sites to provide various programs to school districts across Mississippi.
 The Institute also provides direct programming for statewide initiatives.
-For more information, contact Dr. Kim Patterson at 662.325.7777 or email@example.com.
+For more information, please contact Dr. Beth Jackson at 662-325-7777 or firstname.lastname@example.org.

 National Research and Training Center on Blindness and Low Vision enhances employment and independent living outcomes for individuals who are blind or visually impaired through research, training, education, and dissemination.
 For more information, contact director Dr. Michele McDonnall at 662.325.2001 or email@example.com.

 T.K.
 Martin Center for Technology and Disability provides comprehensive, multi-disciplinary evaluations to remove limitations through the application of assistive technology, allowing individuals to participate in educational, vocational and leisure activities to the fullest.
-For more information, contact Ms. Janie Cirlot-New at 662.325.0520 or email@example.com.
+The T.K.
+Martin Center provides early intervention assessment and intervention to children from birth to age 5 through Project IMPACT.
+It also hosts the Express Yourself! art program for individuals with significant physical disabilities.
+For more information, please contact Ms. Janie Cirlot-New at 662-325-0520 or firstname.lastname@example.org.

 Center for Advanced Vehicular Systems (CAVS) is an interdisciplinary center that provides engineering, research, development, and technology transfer teams focused on complex problems, such as those encountered in technologies designed to improve human mobility.
 For more information, contact Dr. Roger King at 662.325.5431 or firstname.lastname@example.org.

 Center for Computer Security Research (CCSR) is dedicated to the scientific exploration of computer vulnerabilities with the objective of improving prevention and detection techniques through core research areas.
 CCSR promotes computer security education and research.
-For more information, contact Dr. Ray Vaughn at 662.325.3570 or email@example.com.
+For more information, contact Dr. David Dampier at 662.325.8278 or firstname.lastname@example.org.

 High Voltage Laboratory is an independent, non-industrial, university center for high voltage engineering.
 High Voltage Laboratory provides a broader effort designed to meet the research and evaluation/testing needs of industry and utilities, and the necessary environment for a basic academic program associated with high voltage engineering.
-For more information, contact Dr. Stanislaw Grzybowski at 662.325.2148 or firstname.lastname@example.org.
+For more information, contact Dr. Nicolas Younan at 662.325.3912 or email@example.com.

 Institute for Clean Energy Technology (ICET) serves as a bridge between basic science and large scale engineering applications for advanced energy systems.
 ICET focuses its research on process efficiency, resource recovery, and life-cycle impact.
-For more information, contact Dr. Glenn Steele at 662.325.7938 or email@example.com.
+For more information, contact Dr. Charles Waggoner at 662.325.7601 or firstname.lastname@example.org.